OML-Team/open-metric-learning/pipelines/features_extraction/README.md

 If you are new to Pipelines idea, you can start with [general overview](https://open-metric-learning.readthedocs.io/en/latest/oml/pipelines_general.html).

-These pipelines allow you to train and validate models that represent images as feature vectors, in other words, train feature extractors.
-Basically, there are two pipelines:
+These particular pipelines allow you to train, validate and inference models that represent images as feature vectors.
+In this section we explain how the following pipelines work under the hood:
 * [extractor_training_pipeline](https://open-metric-learning.readthedocs.io/en/latest/contents/lightning.html#extractor-training-pipeline) including training + validation
 * [extractor_validation_pipeline](https://open-metric-learning.readthedocs.io/en/latest/contents/lightning.html#extractor-validation-pipeline) including validation only
+* [extractor_prediction_pipeline](https://open-metric-learning.readthedocs.io/en/latest/contents/lightning.html#extractor-prediction-pipeline) including saving extracted features

-You can see the [analogues](https://open-metric-learning.readthedocs.io/en/latest/feature_extraction/python_examples.html) in Python.
+Pipelines also have the corresponding [analogues](https://open-metric-learning.readthedocs.io/en/latest/feature_extraction/python_examples.html) in plain Python.

 ## Training